anarchie347/ConsoleSnake-csharp/README.md

 # ConsoleSnake

-🐍 Snake mode in the console
+🐍 Snake game in the console

 This is still in development